spmallette/java-dse-driver/manual/graph/README.md

 Those data types server-side translate into specific Java classes when the data is returned from the server.

-Here is the exhaustive list of possible _DSE Graph_ data types, and their corresponding class in the Java driver:
+Here is the exhaustive list of possible _DSE Graph_ data types, and their corresponding classes in the Java driver:

 <table border="1" width="100%">